thisisjacob/arithmeticassistance/README.md

 Variant: Regular

 2. Then install the compiler and IDE
-    With Windows, the compiler is installed by running and following the command prompts through the installer.
+  - With Windows, the compiler is installed by running the installation .exe and following the command prompts

 3. Install required external packages

-The following external packages must first be installed:
+  - The following external packages must first be installed:

-Install them with the following commands:
+  - Install them with the following commands:

 <h2>Compiling and Running the Program:</h2>

-The program can be compiled and run by compiling the "main.rkt" file in the folder of the program.
+1. Compile the program by compiling the "main.rkt" file found in the program folder

-Run the program by running the "main.rkt" file.
+2. Run the program by running the "main.rkt" file.